 A Will has to be read by or to the person signing it.
 If they do not know its contents, the Will can be questioned.

 An earlier Will could prevail if attempts to destroy an existing Will have been made by a mistake.

 If the parties made Wills which were intended to be binding on each other they could be regarded as Mutual Wills.

 Probate fraud can occur on many levels – by those ‘caring’, by executors or by professionals.
 We can forensically look at the circumstances to see whether a case can exist

 Fixed Fee Interview

 We offer a fixed fee interview at our office for an initial examination of an inheritance dispute problem of up to half an hour.
-On the evidence you supply, we will tell you if you do have a case or whether further information is required and any initial steps that should be taken as well as advising you of the potential costs.
+On the evidence you supply, we will tell you if you do have grounds for contesting a Will or whether further information is required and any initial steps that should be taken as well as advising you of the potential costs.